huiscliu/flexop/README.md

 # Credit
-The initial code was from PHG project (option.h and option.c, http://lsec.cc.ac.cn/phg/), which was a parallel library for adaptive finite element methods and adaptive finite volume methods.
+The initial code is from PHG project (option.h and option.c, http://lsec.cc.ac.cn/phg/), which is a parallel library for adaptive finite element methods and adaptive finite volume methods.
 It has been developed for more than 10 years and it has been applied in various areas.

 # Purpose
 The purpose of this project is to provide a standalone command line parsing framework under Linux, Unix and Mac such that any application can easily support command line options by using this library.